 Hi, my name is Maryann Santos.
-I am a licensed optician in CT and currently program director for Vision Care Technology at Goodwin College in East Hartford, CT.
+I am a licensed optician in CT and currently program director for Vision Care Technology at Goodwin University in East Hartford, CT.

 Some of us in the field of opticianry are working hard to inform the public as to what an optician is and does.
 We are informing the public on this profession to make opticianry a kitchen table word, where kids will say, "I want to become an optician when I grow up."